Photo of @cristinacleveland by Karston Tannis

 I could be using the most powerful Holy Grail curl cream ever made, but unless I scrunch that product into my hair it is not going to curl.
 Wavy hair can easily be weighed down by water when it is soaking wet from a shower, or by products with a thick or creamy formula, so it is important to counteract this by scrunching your fingers through the hair with an upward motion.
 This will also aid clumping and prevent the dreaded crunchy curls look.
 Make sure when scrunching to be gentle, you do not want to pull the curls apart because this will create frizz.

 Get a Trim

 If you have tried all of these methods and your hair still will not curl, then it is time for a trim.
-Not a dusting, not a search and destroy session, but an actual trim.
+Not a dusting, not a search and destroy session, but an actual trim and possibly a reshaping.
 Protein and conditioning treatments can do their part to mend damage temporarily, but a long-term solution is to trim away the damage and then take better care of the healthy, new growth.
-Long hair can way down your waves, so many wavies find that when they get a shorter haircut their curl pattern becomes curlier.
+Long hair can weigh down your waves, so depending on your curl pattern, many wavies find that when they get a shorter haircut their curl pattern becomes curlier.
 I know this has proven true for me.

 Do you have any tricks that help you bring back your curls when they go missing?